kajoshua/kajoshua.github.io/_posts/2025-11-27-Open-Research-Questions.md

 How do myths, as Joseph Campbell discusses, play out in our daily lives?

 ### RQ2: The Giver
 What is the role of consultants or other academics in our society, as in the book The Giver?
-Who actually reads manuals from the 1950s, or earlier, to see if society has "missed" anything in contemporary language
+Who actually reads manuals from the 1950s, or earlier, to see if society has "missed" anything in contemporary language ?

+For example, Bayes Nash equilibrium is one aspect of Harsanyi's work from the late 1960s, yet it is one of the most memerable.
+Are his other, less cited works, worth reading?
+How do we trust that the scientific citation mechanism of long-tail distributions (see e.g., [[Eom and Fortunto, 2011](https://arxiv.org/pdf/1110.2153){:target="_blank"}]) isn't missing something significant?
+This is a social epistemological attention problem.
+Now that we have LLMs, I think this can be addressed via a meta-study.